Muddyblack/clab-ui/docs/02-end-to-end-flows.md

 What matters here:

 - The browser never talks to the runtime directly.
-- `containerlab-web` translates browser-safe routes into API-server calls.
+- `containerlab-app` translates browser-safe routes into API-server calls.
 - Auth, superuser checks, and ownership checks happen in `clab-api-server`, not in `clab-ui`.

 ## VS Code-hosted flow